fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/mantid.rst

 installation instructions
 page <http://download.mantidproject.org/windows.html>`__:

-The steps below will guide you through installation of Mantid on
-Windows:

-1. Find the version of Mantid you previously downloaded.
-By default, it will automatically download to your downloads folder, which is located at: ``C:\Users\$USER\Downloads`` where ``$USER`` is your Windows username.
+Note, as of Jan 2020, Mantid is expected to soon add support for Python 3.
+The Windows installation steps below are for guidance only, and may need some tweaking.

-2. Double click the installer and click **Run**.
+1. Download the installer and click **Run**.
-3. Go through the steps of the installer.
+2. Go through the steps of the installer.
 The default settings are recommended.
-4. Once you click **Install** the installation process will begin, and inform you when it is complete.
-5. That’s it!
-Once the installation process is complete a MantidPlot icon will appear on your desktop, and in your start menu.
+3. Once the installation process is complete a MantidPlot and MantidPython icon should appear on your desktop, and in your start menu.

+Mantid ships a version of python with it, which by default it is installed in `C:\\MantidInstall\\bin`.
+FitBenchmarking can be installed using that version of Python.
+Note pip is shipped with Mantid in the `C:\\MantidInstall\\bin\\Scripts` folder.

 **Note**: the installer will look for the drive with the most free disk space, which may include external devices.
 Installing and uninstalling